 Job interviews and contacting prospective U.S. employers are not specifically forbidden while visiting the U.S. using a B-1 visa.

-However, if you state to the consular official that your purpose in visiting the U.S. is to interview for employment, he or she may infer that you intend to move to the U.S. permanently and deny your visa.
-While you should always be truthful in your applications and statements to U.S. government officials, you may want to state that your business purpose is to confer with associates unless asked specifically whether you are planning to interview.
+However, if you state to the consular official that your purpose in visiting the U.S. is to interview for employment, the officer could infer that you intend to move to the U.S. permanently and deny your visa.
+While you should always be truthful in your applications and statements to U.S. government officials, you might want to state more broadly that your business purpose is to confer with associates unless asked specifically whether you are planning to interview.

-If you do reveal that you are interested in eventually working in the U.S., make sure to have plenty of evidence to prove that you would return to your home country and apply for the appropriate employment-based visa or green card before starting a position with a U.S. employer.
+If you do reveal that you are interested in eventually working in the United States, make sure to have plenty of evidence to prove that you would return to your home country and apply for the appropriate employment-based visa or green card before starting a position with a U.S. employer.

 For more about this, see Will Finding a Job in the U.S. Get You a Green Card?